 Take a look at the WHOs informative poster to Make Listening Safe.

 After the serious health warnings given above- all these headphones are limited to 85 dB and are headphones, not in-ear phones.
 One pair is also Bluetooth so can be used wireless.

 These headphones are perfect for younger kids as they have bright, colourful animal designs making them fun to wear and use.
 I love these penguin ones (great for Pingu fans!) but they also come in other designs like monkeys.
-The headphones are a low price (around £16 on Amazon) and come with the noise limited to 85 dB.
+The headphones are a low price and come with the noise limited to 85 dB.
 The cushioning on the ear cups makes them comfortable to wear and they can be adjusted so should grow with your child.
 A fun design detail is a little companion where the jack goes into the socket- on the penguin headphones this is a fish.

 One thing to note with these headphones is that they may not be suitable when background noise is loud.
 As they don’t have noise cancelling technology, they work best in quiet environments.